msank00/msank00.github.io/_posts/2019-07-04-blog_100_ML_Concepts_Part_1.md

 - In calculus, the second derivative, or the second order derivative, of a function $f$ is the derivative of the derivative of $f$.
 Roughly speaking, the second derivative measures how the `rate of change of a quantity` is itself `changing`;
   - For example, the second derivative of the position of a vehicle with respect to time is the instantaneous acceleration of the vehicle, or the rate at which the velocity of the vehicle is changing with respect to time.

-On the `graph of a function`, the second derivative corresponds to the curvature or concavity of the graph.
+:atom_symbol: On the `graph of a function`, the second derivative corresponds to the `curvature` or `concavity of the graph`.
 - The graph of a function with a `positive second derivative` is `upwardly concave`,
 - The graph of a function with a `negative second derivative` curves in the opposite way.